Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Supplementary Note 1. Details of results

 \subsection{Scaling of spin susceptibility at criticality}

 Having established the phase diagram and located the QCP, we examine the boson correlation function at criticality.
 We set $r = 1.26 \gtrsim r_c$, which is very slightly further into the disordered phase than the extrapolated value $r_c$.
-This is done to stay on the safe side of the transition, i.e. within the critical fan. \\ The log-log plots of $\chi^{-1}(\o) - \chi^{-1}(0)$ for $\beta = 80, L = 20$ and of $\chi^{-1}(q_x) - \chi^{-1}(0)$ for $\beta = 20, L = 80$ are shown in Fig. \ref{fig:chi inv vs omega all nesting largest size} and Fig. \ref{fig:chi inv vs q_x all nesting largest size}, respectively, in the main text.
+This is done to stay on the safe side of the transition, i.e. within the critical fan. \\ The log-log plots of $\chi^{-1}(\o) - \chi^{-1}(0)$ for $\beta = 80, L = 20$ and of $\chi^{-1}(q_x) - \chi^{-1}(0)$ for $\beta = 20, L = 80$ are shown in Fig. 5a and Fig. 5b, respectively.
 As noted there, the regions of intermediate algebraic scaling are chosen by eye.
 For all nesting parameter values we define the regions as $ 10\pi/\beta \leq \o < 2.0$ and $ 8\pi/L \leq q_x < 2.3$.
-The slope of the linear fits in these regions determine the critical exponents $z$ and $\eta_{\phi}$, shown in Fig. \ref{fig:z and eta_phi vs v}.
-The symmetry of the full spatial dependence is seen from Fig. \ref{fig:chi inv vs vec q density plots v_5} for $v = v_5$.
-In Fig. \ref{fig:chi inv vs vec q density plots v_i i not 5} we provide similar zoomed-in plots for the other $v_i$, showing the $\mathrm{C}_4$ symmetry at small momenta.
-The intermediate-momentum symmetry is $\mathrm{O}(2)$ for all $v_i$ (not shown).
+The slope of the linear fits in these regions determine the critical exponents $z$ and $\eta_{\phi}$, shown in Fig. 6.
+To compute the error bars, we used a bootstrap method, where the selected data points were re-sampled $10000$ times, allowing for duplicates.

+The symmetry of the full spatial dependence is seen from Fig. 7 for $v = v_5$.
+In Supplementary Fig. \ref{fig:chi inv vs vec q density plots v_i i not 5} we provide similar zoomed-in plots for the other $v_i$, showing the $\mathrm{C}_4$ symmetry at small momenta.

-In Fig. \ref{fig:chi inv vs vec q density plots v_1 smaller L}, we also show that the contour at the same small momenta only get more `square-like' with increasing $L$, indicating that the emergent $\mathrm{C}_4$ symmetry is not a finite-size effect but a true long-wavelength feature of the theory in the thermodynamic limit.
+In Supplementary Fig. \ref{fig:chi inv vs vec q density plots v_1 smaller L}, we also show that the contour at the same small momenta only get more `square-like' with increasing $L$, indicating that the emergent $\mathrm{C}_4$ symmetry is not a finite-size effect but a true long-wavelength feature of the theory in the thermodynamic limit.